thetriggestcove/dsc-r-base-ics-1/README.md

 As with Python, we are assigning some sort of expression to an object.
 The naming conventions of objects in R as pretty much the same as Python, but notice that in R we use the assignment operator `<-` as opposed to equals `=`.
 There are a couple of different reasons why this is.
-The easy answer as to why this is, is because this is part of R's [style guide]().
+The short answer as to why this is, is because this is part of R's [style guide](http://adv-r.had.co.nz/Style.html).
-The reason why this is is because... (addition in math language).
+You can google around if you want to find the long answer for why this is the case.

 Now as we run this line, we know from before that it will get sent to the console.
 So knowing that we know what will happen, let's instead direct our attention to the top right panel when we run this.